 There is no denying that the Airfloss from Sonicare is an expensive alternative to regular floss, but the convenience and speed it can allow you to achieve an interdental clean is amazing.

-If flossing really is your enemy, then you can now fight back with ease, I like this a lot.
+If flossing really is your enemy, then you can now fight back with ease.

 - Battery life

 My ultimate choice for a cordless water flosser today is the Waterpik Cordless Advanced WP-560.

 It could be argued that the AirFloss isn’t a water flosser, so it isn’t a fair comparison, but they are similar.

 The WP-560 is bulkier than the Ultra, it is messier than the Ultra too, but it feels like it is doing a more thorough job.

 There are many different water flossers you could consider.
 But, one of the main appeals of the Airfloss Ultra is the portable nature and the convenience it gives to the process of interdental cleaning.
 It makes it feel effortless.